lbliii/lbeezr/content/post/do-something-against-action-paralysis.md

 This blog post is for myself.
 I **hate** doing things for myself.
 It's so much harder.
 And some of you probably feel the same way.
 Well: I've written this for you.
 Here is a record of someone else publicly admitting they do not know what they are doing (and choosing to do it anyway).

 If you find my blog interesting, then I invite you to grow with me.
-I intend to share a lot of different thoughts, poems, fiction, and how-tos---not from the perspective of an expert, from the perspective of someone who's at least experienced.
+I intend to share a lot of different thoughts, poems, growth post-mortems, fiction, and how-tos---not from the perspective of an expert, but from the perspective of someone who is _experiencing_.

 {{< instagram BmRrZExggDZ hidecaption >}}